someweisguy/esp_dmx/README.md

 When more than 512 DMX addresses are used, it is required to use multiple DMX ports.
 Each DMX port is called a DMX universe.
 DMX fixtures can be uniquely identified by their DMX universe and address numbers.
 A common way to notate this is by separating the universe and address with a `/`.
 Therefore `3/475` represents universe three, address 475.
 It is important to understand that DMX fixtures are not aware of the concept of a universe.
 A fixture set to DMX address one will respond to writes to slot one on whichever universe to which is is connected.

-It can be cumbersome to refer to fixtures by their DMX addresses, especially when using large DMX footprints.
-Consider the example of five fixtures with 16-address DMX footprints.
-The addresses of these fixtures would be `1/1`, `1/17`, `1/33`, `1/49`, and `1/65`.
-To make it easier to select fixtures to control, DMX controllers can patch DMX addresses to fixture numbers.
-This allows each address to be mapped to an easy-to-recall number.
-Instead of referring to each fixture by their DMX addresses, the DMX controller would control fixtures `1`, `2`, `3`, `4`, and `5`.
-Patching fixtures is an important concept that nearly every DMX controller supports.
-This library does not natively support fixture numbers.
-Users wanting to implement fixture numbers for their DMX fixtures must do so in their own code.

 ### Reading DMX

 Reading may be performed synchronously or asynchronously from the DMX bus.
 It is typically desired to perform reads synchronously.
 This means that reads are only performed when a new DMX packet is received.
 This is ideal because it is not commonly desired to perform reads on the same data multiple times.